microsoft/vscode-docs/docs/languages/typescript.md

 ![Compile Problems](images/typescript/compileerror.png)

-You can also use the keyboard to open the list `kb(workbench.action.showErrorsWarnings)`.
+You can also use the keyboard to open the list `kb(workbench.actions.view.problems)`.

 >**Tip:** Tasks offer rich support for many actions.
 Check the [Tasks](/docs/editor/tasks.md) topic for more information on how to configure them.